whitneyburton/portfolios/students/michael_wong/20150814-michael_wong-m1.markdown

 * [GitHub URL](https://github.com/Kealii/Enigma)
 * [Original Assignment](http://tutorials.jumpstartlab.com/projects/enigma.html)

 This project required us to build a program that was able to encrypt, decrypt, and crack messages in a complex, changing manner.

-Notes
+Notes:

 * Encrypts / decrypts / cracks
 * Don't do the work in initialize